 - Boost in self-esteem

-- Sculpting areas of body that even exercise and diet don’t seem to impact
+- Sculpting areas of the body that even exercise and diet don’t seem to impact

-As any surgical procedure, liposuction also possess the risk of the patient bleeding or reacting to anaesthesia.
-There can be a possibility of surgical complication as well.
+Like any surgical procedure, liposuction also possess the risk of the patient bleeding or reacting to anesthesia.
+There can be a possibility of surgical complications as well.

 - Irregularities in the skin- Bumpy, wavy or uneven skin as chances are that the surgical procedure removes fat unevenly.
 This damage could be permanent.

 - Infection- At certain times, if the procedure is not conducted in a sterile environment, it could lead to severe infection which can even be life-threatening.